eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 There's no `package` statement in Ceylon source files.
 The compiler determines the package and module to which a toplevel program element belongs by the location of the source file in which it is declared.
-A class named `Hello` in the package `org.jboss.hello` must be defined in the file `source/org/jboss/hello/Hello.ceylon` where `source` is the source directory.
+For example, a class named `Hello` in the package `org.jboss.hello` must be defined in the file `source/org/jboss/hello/Hello.ceylon` where `source` is the source directory.

 When a source file in one package refers to a toplevel program element in